thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 The "On cell click" action adds a function for each cell in the specified table column.

 Let's explore how this action works using the "Entities table" widget as an example.
 It displays a list of devices and their latest temperature and humidity readings.
-We'll configure this widget so that clicking a cell in a specific column will redirect the user to a new dashboard state with detailed telemetry information about the selected device.
+We will configure this widget so that clicking on a cell in a specific column will open a popup with detailed telemetry information for the selected device.

 For this, we will need to add an action for each column of the table.

-We assume that you have already added two new [states](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step.
+We assume that you have already added two new [states](/docs/{{docsPrefix}}user-guide/dashboards/#states){:target="_blank"} to the dashboard and familiarized yourself with the "[Add action](#add-action)" step.
 Therefore, we will proceed directly to the action configuration step.

 Let's add the first action for the "temperature" column: